naufalhilmiaji/broadcastio/README.md

 #### WhatsApp authentication

-On first startup, the service will display a QR code in the logs.
+On first startup, the service will generate a QR code for authentication.
+Depending on configuration, this may be written to a file or printed in logs.

 * Scan the QR code using the WhatsApp mobile app
 * Authentication state is stored in `.wwebjs_auth/`